 DVD Region 0 PAL.
 Kay Mander kept training and social issues to the fore in the 1940s with her innovative documentaries.
 This collection includes Dr. Adele Carroll's 2001 film One Continuous Take featuring Kay Mander, then living in Kirkcudbrightshire, recalling her life and work, with clips from many of her films.
-Most of Kay's films are also included complete in this 2-disc retrospective.
+Most of Kay's films are also included, all complete, in this 2-disc retrospective.

 Disc 1: Kay Mander at War